uiucsn/astro_ghost/README.md

 Welcome to GHOST, the database for supernovae and their host galaxies.
 This database contains ~16k sources in PS1, which were used to predict supernova classes in Gagliano et al. (2020).
 Installation instructions for the analysis tools are below.

 # Installation
+1. Create a clean conda environment.

+2. Run the following code:
 ```bash
 pip install astro_ghost
 ```